The Role of Data Curation in Image Captioning: Data Curation for Captioning

-Text-to-image diffusion models generate images based on the text prompts.
-As shown in Figure~\ref{fig:prompting}, given a set of five captions $[C^{1}, \dots, C^{5}]$ that describe an image, there are multiple options for how to prompt the image generation model.
-We experiment with three options: \begin{itemize}[itemsep=-1ex] \item Concatenation: All five captions are concatenated as the text prompt for generation. \\ \item Sentence-BERT selection: There is a lot of variety in how different captions describe the same image.
+Given a set of captions that describe an image, there are several options for how to prompt the image generation model (Figure~\ref{fig:prompting} in Appendix).
+We experiment with three options: \begin{itemize}[itemsep=1ex] \item Single caption: Each caption is used in isolation to generate a new image. \item Sentence-BERT selection: There is a lot of variety in how different captions describe the same image.
 Instead of using all captions, we can use a representative caption from the set.
-This is achieved using the Sentence-BERT \cite[\abr{SBERT}]{reimers-gurevych-2019-sentence} model to find the caption that is closest to the average embedding of all captions. \\ \item Single caption: Each caption can be used as an individual prompt to generate a synthesized image for augmentation. \\ \item +Styler: For all three approaches mentioned above, we can append an additional string to the prompt as a \textit{styler} to force a specific style in the generated image.
-The styler used here is: "national geographic, high quality photography, Canon EOS R3, Flickr".\footnote{The styler was chosen by manually evaluating the quality of the images with a preference against ``artistic'' outputs.} \end{itemize}
+This is achieved using the Sentence-BERT \citep{reimers-gurevych-2019-sentence} model to find the caption that is closest to the average embedding of all captions. \item Concatenation: All five captions are concatenated as the text prompt for generation. \end{itemize}